 The United States federal government has issued new policies for federal procurement focused on eradicating the practice of forced labor and human trafficking.
+Germany's federal procurement office, in collaboration with the Bitkom trade association, issued new supply chain labor requirements.
 In addition, the United Kingdom, Australia and the State of California have issued laws that require us to disclose our policy and practices for identifying and eliminating forced labor and human trafficking in our supply chain.
 Several customers as well as the Responsible Business Alliance have also issued expectations to eliminate these practices that may impact us.
 While we have a policy and management systems to identify and avoid these practices in our supply chain, we cannot guarantee that our suppliers will always be in conformance to these laws and expectations.
 We may face enforcement liability and reputational challenges if we are unable to sufficiently meet these expectations.
 Moreover, we are likely to encounter challenges with customers if we cannot satisfy their forced and trafficked labor polices and they may choose a competitor's product.